-The BPA-Free Package label was developed in response to growing consumer concerns about bisphenol A (BPA) leaching into food and beverages from packaging, and a desire from food and beverage companies to offer safer packaging alternatives to BPA.
+The BPA-Free Package label was developed in response to growing consumer concerns about bisphenol A (BPA) and similar types of chemicals leaching into food and beverages from packaging, and a desire from food and beverage companies to offer packaging options with safer alternatives.

 Oregon Environmental Council (OEC) developed the BPA-Free Package label with guidance from—and the participation of—food and beverage companies and nationally recognized food related certification programs, including Oregon Tilth and Salmon Safe.